The Summer Reading Challenge will be back this summer in Buckinghamshire Libraries.

 This year’s challenge is called Story Garden and is all about Adventures in Nature and the Great Outdoors inspiring children to tap into a world of imagination through reading, exploring the magical connection between storytelling and nature.

-In Buckinghamshire Libraries from Saturday 5 July and finishing on Saturday 13 September
+In Buckinghamshire Libraries from Saturday 5 July to Saturday 13 September

 The Summer Reading Challenge takes place every year during the summer holidays.
 Children sign up at their local library, choose a reading goal, then read any books of their choice to collect special stickers along the way – all for FREE.